wallarm/product-documentation/docs/latest/user-guides/rules/add-replace-response-header.md

       * Name of the header to be added or to replace its value.
       * New value of the specified header.

-        To delete an existing response header, please specify a space as the value of this header on the **Replace** tab.
+        To delete an existing response header, please leave the value of this header on the **Replace** tab empty.

 2. Wait for the [rule compilation to complete](compiling.md).